ErpNetDocs/dev/index.md

 > [<https://demodb.my.erp.net/api/domain/querybuilder#General_Products_Products?$top=10>](https://demodb.my.erp.net/api/domain/querybuilder#General_Products_Products?$top=10)

-When you press Execute in the Query Builder, you can preview the result both as table and as JSON.
+When you press Execute in the Query Builder, you can preview the result both as a table and as JSON.

+> [!NOTE]
-NOTE: Pay attention to the link under the selected entity, which opens the documentation for the entity.
+> Pay attention to the link under the selected entity, which opens the documentation for the entity.

 ## The Query Tool

-The Query Tool is simple Postman-like tool for querying the database.
+The Query Tool is a simple Postman-like tool for querying the database.
 It does not have the visual building abilities of the Query Builder.
 However, it can represent all possible REST requests and is very simple to use.